Happy now? Everyone is talking about ‘Joker’

 “Part of the reason we made the movie is a response to the comic book world of movies,” Phillips said.
 “Like, ‘Why is this celebrated?
 Why is this funny?
 Why is this fun?
 What are the real world implications of violence?'”

-The film itself is a slow-burn character study of how a mentally-ill man middle-aged man named Arthur Fleck becomes the Joker.
+The film itself is a slow-burn character study of how a mentally-ill, middle-aged man named Arthur Fleck becomes the Joker.
 When the audience drops in on his life, he’s working as a clown-for-hire, living with his mother in a run-down Gotham apartment and checking in occasionally with a social worker.
 He has a card that he gives to people to explain that his spontaneous and painful bursts of laughter are because of a medical condition.
 His only joy seems to be watching the talk show host Murray Franklin (Robert De Niro) in the evenings.

 “The truth is you see it and it’s heartbreaking.
 And he’s heartbreaking,” Phillips said.
 “And you know what happens in the movies when you have a world that lacks empathy and lacks love?
 You get the villain you deserve.”